Junyan-Guo/Fall2018-Project2-sec1proj2_grp8/README.md

 All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.

+We also want to thank Professor Ying Liu and Professor Tian Zheng for hosting lectures of Advanced Data Science this semester.
+It is with transcending gratitude that we announce here what an inspiration both professors have been throughout our experience of building this shiny app.
+Their knowledge, understanding and genuine “care” for others is illuminated in everything they do!
+We, Group 8, are in forever debt for their teachings.
+Moreoever, we also want to thank TA, Chengliang Tang.
+There is not enough we can say about how much we thank heaven that he is our teaching assistance.
+His patience and understanding are unsurpassed.
+We are grateful for being his students.

 ```
 proj/